 In June and July 2003, we completed a private placement of an aggregate of \$60.0 million in convertible subordinated notes.
 The notes bear interest at a fixed rate of 6.25% per annum and are due on June 15, 2008.
 The notes are convertible at the option of the note holders into our common stock at a conversion rate of 317.4603 shares per \$1,000 principal amount of notes, subject to adjustment in certain circumstances.
-Interest on the notes is payable semi-annually in arrears in June and
+Interest on the notes is payable semi-annually in arrears in June and December.

-December.
 We received net proceeds of approximately \$56.7 million after deducting underwriting fees of \$3.0 million and related expenses of \$300,000.
-The convertible subordinated notes are unsecured obligation of ours and are subordinate to any secured debt we currently have or any future senior debt we may have.
+The convertible subordinated notes are unsecured obligations of ours and are subordinate to any secured debt we currently have or any future senior debt we may have.
 The proceeds from the convertible notes will be used to fund the research, development, manufacture and commercialization of existing and future products and for general corporate purpose, including working capital and capital expenditures.
 In the third quarter of 2005, we exchanged approximately \$2.7 million in principal amount of our 6.25% convertible subordinated notes with our note holders for approximately 911,730 shares of our common stock.
 In May 2006, a holder of \$20.0 million in principal amount of our 6.25% convertible subordinated notes converted such notes into an aggregate of 6,349,206 shares of common stock, as originally set forth in the indenture for such Notes.
-We made a cash payment to such holder of \$2,860,000, which amount was based on a discounted value of future interest payments due on such Notes until maturity.
+We made a cash payment to such holder of \$2.9 million, which amount represented a negotiated inducement fee based on a discounted value of future interest payments due on such Notes until maturity.
 We may enter into similar transactions from time to time with holders of our convertible notes if we are able to do so on acceptable terms and depending on capital market conditions.
-As of June 30, 2006, the remaining principal balance of our convertible subordinated notes was \$37.3 million, which is due on June 15, 2008.
+As of March 31, 2007, the remaining principal balance of our convertible subordinated notes was \$37.3 million, which is due on June 15, 2008.

-In conjunction with the acquisition of Southern BioSystems, Inc. (SBS) in April 2001, we assumed Alabama State Industrial Development Bonds (SBS Bonds) with remaining principal payments of \$1.7 million and a current interest rate of 6.35% increasing each year up to 7.20% at maturity on November 1, 2009.
+In conjunction with the acquisition of Southern BioSystems, Inc. (SBS) in April 2001, we assumed bonds (the SBS Bonds) with remaining principal payments of \$1.7 million as of April 30, 2001, and an interest rate of 6.35% increasing each year up to 7.20% at maturity on November 1, 2009.
 As part of the acquisition agreement, we were required to guarantee and collateralize these bonds with a letter of credit of approximately \$2.4 million that we secured with investments deposited with a financial institution in July 2001.
 Interest payments are due semi-annually and principal payments are due annually.
 Principal payments increase in annual increments from \$150,000 to \$240,000 over the term of the bonds until the principal is fully amortized in 2009.
-We have the option to call the SBS Bonds at any time.
+We have an option to call the SBS Bonds at any time.
 On December 31, 2002, SBS was merged into DURECT, and the SBS bonds were assigned to DURECT with the terms unchanged.
-At June 30, 2006, the remaining principal payments of the bonds were \$875,000.
+At March 31, 2007, the remaining principal payments of the bonds were \$675,000.